lightbend/cloudflow/release-notes/cloudflow-1.3.1.md

 # Cloudflow 1.3.1 Release Notes

-Cloudflow 1.3.1 is a minor patch release and contains the following changes:
+Cloudflow 1.3.1 is a patch release and contains the following changes:

 - Upgraded to Spark 2.4.5 and Spark Operator 0.6.7
 - Upgraded to Flink 1.10 and Flink Operator 0.8.2